 While this disease has been witnessed worldwide throughout olive growing regions, the increase in cultivation, especially in northern California, has made it a more common and serious threat.

-Northern California’s mild climate and prevalent rainfall combined with mechanized cultural practices on large olive plantings has become the perfect storm and thrust the disease into the forefront as one of the more potentially costly diseases of the olive.
+Northern California’s mild climate and prevalent rainfall combined with mechanized cultural practices on large olive plantings have become the perfect storm; thrusting the disease into the forefront as one of the more potentially costly diseases of the olive.
 The galls girdle and kill off afflicted twigs which, in turn, reduces yield and affects fruit size and quality.

 For the home olive grower, while the disease isn’t fiscally damaging, the resulting galls are unsightly and detract from the beauty of the landscape.
 Bacteria survive in the knots and are then spread throughout the year, making control of olive knot disease especially difficult.
 So how do you go about treating olive knot?